What our customers say about us

 Don't forget this important aspect of your trip – your personal style is our best advice.

-Having got Ph.D. in Zoology Dmitri conducted his research in the high mountains of Central Asia, including the Pamir, Alay, Tian-Shan, Kopet-Dag and Altay.
+Born in Moscow, Russia, Dmitri studied biology at Moscow State University (MSU) where he completed his Ph.D. in Zoology.
+During his employment at MSU Dmitri conducted his research in the high mountains of Central Asia, including the Pamir, Alay, Tian-Shan, Kopet-Dag and Altay.
 He also worked in the Caucasus and Siberia, where he climbed in the Sikhote-Alin mountains and covered more than 1000 km on kayak along the Tunguska river.
 Dmitri also studied migratory birds in the White Sea, Sea of Japan, Kamchatka, Sakhalin and Kuril Islands.
 Subsequently he was invited to work for the USSR Ministry of Natural Resources as the Head of the Department of Science.
 There Dmitri established and developed research programs for all Natural Reserves of the former Soviet Union and represented the Ministry during workshops and negotiations abroad.
 These programs included protection of Siberian Tigers in the Russian Far East and establishing a crane sanctuary on the Amur river.
 With the collapse of the Soviet Union Dmitri was invited to work for the University of Washington, U.S.A., where he organized numerous international research expeditions to Chukotka, Kamchatka, the Russian Far East, Mongolia, Alaska, Argentina and Nicaragua.
 He also gave lectures at U.S. colleges, in Japan and on numerous cruise expeditions to the Arctic and Antarctic.
-With more than 30 years of travel experience around the globe, Dmitri has a great passion for travel and is always looking forward to his next adventure
+With more than 30 years of travel experience around the globe, Dmitri has a great passion for travel and is always looking forward to his next adventure.

 Born in remote Kamchatka, Dmitry studied Chinese language and Chinese culture in the Far Eastern State University (FESU) in Vladivostok.
 Professional translator and orientalist, he started to travel in school years and is still looking to expand the geography of his trips.
 Dmitry's travel credo is to get closer to every new country, using the cheapest local transport or hitchhiking.
 He threw down many shoes on backpacker’s paths from Madrid to Saigon and from Amsterdam to Zanzibar.
 Known as travel-writer in Russia, Dmitry published several guidebooks and took part in the “Lonely Planet in Russian” project.
 He has ship-modeling and diving among his hobbies.
 In 2011 Dmitry joined Poseidon team to explore North Pole and to dive (literally and mentally) in Arctic waters.
 On board of our ship he found a use for his long-time interest in history of shipbuilding and navigation.
 Now Dmitry is very much looking forward Antarctica adventures!